 Playing there: Wild swimming in the Top End is at its best and most accessible during the early dry season months of May to August.

-Getting there: Catch the Ghan, fly or drive to Katherine, 320 kilometres south of Darwin.
+Getting there: Catch the Ghan, or fly to Darwin and drive 320 kilometres south to Katherine.
 Elsey and Nitmiluk National Parks are 120 and 30 kilometres respectively from the township, while Umbrawarra Gorge is a 115-kilometre drive.

 Staying there: Bed down in an architect-designed pavilion at the Aboriginal community of Beswick, 110 kilometres from Katherine.
 Ghunmarn Cultural Centre, Cameron Road, Beswick/Wugularr Community.
 Lovers of retro may opt for Mataranka Homestead, a budget stay that includes a settler-themed bar and resident peacocks.
 Homestead Road, Mataranka.